lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   resulting application communications.

-  If the device sleeps for long periods of time and needs to communicate infrequently, the relative increase in energy expenditure during reattachment may be acceptable.
+  If the device sleeps for long periods of time and needs to communicate infrequently, the relative increase in energy expenditure during the fewer reattachment procedures may still fit within the application's power budget.

 Low-power:
 : This strategy is most applicable to devices that need to operate on